 - Intend to live in the province for the foreseeable future.

-Visitors or those on temporary visas do not qualify for provincial health coverage in Canada and may need to purchase private health insurance.
+Visitors or those on temporary visas do not qualify for provincial health coverage in Canada.
+You may need to purchase private coverage, like visitors to Canada insurance.

 Step 3: Gather Required Documents

-To apply for health insurance in any Atlantic province, you will need to provide specific documents to prove your identity, residency, and legal status in Canada.
+To apply for health insurance, you’ll need to provide specific documents to prove your identity, residency, and legal status in Canada.
 These may include:

-- Proof of residence (such as a lease agreement, utility bill, or a letter from an employer).
+- Proof of residence that shows your address (such as a lease agreement, utility bill, or a letter from an employer)

-- Government-issued identification (such as a passport or driver’s licence).
+- Government-issued identification (such as a passport or driver’s license)

-Each province may have slightly different document requirements, so be sure to check the specific guidelines for your province.
+Each province may have a slightly different set of acceptable documents.
+Be sure to check the specific guidelines for your province.

 Step 4: Submit Your Application